- A 24-hour crisis line.

 - Information on employment, housing, financial aid, budgeting, child support, legal, medical, and social problems.

 - Community support/psychotherapy groups for adults and children.

 - Assistance in completing Order of Protection petitions.

 - Our Spartanburg County Office is open Monday through Friday from 8:30 am – 5:00 pm and located on the 3rd floor of the Spartanburg County Courthouse.

 - Our Cherokee County Office is Open Monday through Friday 8:30 am – 5:00 pm is located at 1612 North Limestone Street, Gaffney, SC.

-- Our Union County Office is Open Monday through Friday from 8:00 am – 4:30 pm and is located at Union County Carnegie Library – 300 E South St, Union, SC.
+- Our Union County Office is Open Monday through Friday from 8:00 am – 4:30 pm and is located at Union County Carnegie Library – 300 E South Street, Union, SC.

 - Primary Prevention and community education about domestic violence and sexual assault.